 - 1. The Probation Officer will be assigned to provide comprehensive case management and field supervision of treatment court participants for the term of this Agreement and to participate as an active member of the Staffing Team and Steering/Planning Team. - 2.
 The Probation Officer will use a validated criminogenic risk/needs assessment tool to be conducted during the referral process to ensure the treatment court is serving the appropriate target population. - 3.
 The Probation Officer will provide coordinated and comprehensive supervision and case management to include telephone contact, office/home/employment visits, as well as random field visits to participants' homes. - 4.
 The Probation Officer will develop effective measures for alcohol and drug testing and supervision compliance reporting that provide the treatment court staffing team with sufficient and timely information to implement sanctions, incentives, and therapeutic interventions. - 5.
 The Probation Officer will monitor/assist the participant compliance and progress to the adherence of the Judgement and Sentence order and program requirements. - 6.
 The Probation Officer will participate in pre-court staffing and will provide updates on all active participants and advocate for effective incentives, sanctions, and therapeutic interventions during staffing. - 7.
-The Probation Officer will coordinate the utilization of community-based services such as health and mental health services, victims' services, housing, entitlements, transportation, education, vocational training, and job skills training and placement to provide a strong foundation for participants. - 8.
+The Probation Officer may coordinate the utilization of community-based services such as health and mental health services. victims' services, housing, entitlements, transportation, education, vocational training, and job skills training and placement to provide a strong foundation for participants. - 8.
 The Probation Officer will utilize and deliver cognitive-behavioral interventions to address criminal thinking and increase a readiness for change. - 9.
 The Probation Officer will contribute to the education of peers, colleagues, and the judiciary in the efficacy of treatment court. - 10.
-The Probation Officer will develop a written case plan and update based ongoing risk and need assessment.
+The Probation Officer will develop a written case plan and update based ongoing risk and need assessment. - 11.
+The Probation Officer will oversee attendance and recovery components of mandatory Peer Support Recovery groups, to ensure that they are positive, supportive, and improving outcomes for participants.